top of page

 Christopher Stevenson

-Christopher Stevenson is a senior defence barrister with over 20 years experience.
+Christopher Stevenson KC is senior criminal defence barrister with more than 25 years of experience.

-Christopher has acted in many significant cases, including the "Urewera Four” trial, multiple major homicide trials (achieving a number of unlikely acquittals), and is currently acting in cases involving "Mr Big" stings and the historic 1987 Red Fox Tavern robbery and murder.
+He has been defence counsel in many significant trials, including the "Urewera Four” trial, multiple major homicide trials (achieving a number of unlikely acquittals), and is currently acting in cases involving "Mr Big" stings and the historic 1987 Red Fox Tavern robbery and murder.

-Christopher graduated Otago University Bachelor Laws and Bachelor Arts 1996.
-He is a founder of the New Zealand Defence Lawyers Association, a former refugee support worker, a long time international member of the American Defence Lawyers Association, and has presented on behalf of the New Zealand Law Society on topics from conducting appeals to propensity and youth facing trial.
+Christopher graduated from Otago University with a Bachelor Laws and Bachelor Arts (English) in 1996.
+He is also a former refugee support worker, a long time international member of the American Defence Lawyers Association, and has presented educative seminars on topics such as: propensity evidence, cross-examination, conducting appeals, and representing clients with cognitive impairments.

 cstevenson@xtra.co.nz